n8tmps/airbnb-analysis-sd/README.md

 <p><b>
   1. Which neighborhoods have the highest and lowest listings?
   <br>2.
 What are the most expensive neighbourhoods to book?
   <br>3.
-What are the most popular neighbourhoods?
+Who are the hosts with the most listings?
   <br>4.
-Who are the hosts with the most listings?
-  <br>5.
 Which months are the most popular to book?
 </b></p>

 </html>